YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2023-04-01"
   date_end = "2023-09-01"
   description = """
   Start in June.
-Amazing things are going to happend soon!
+Amazing things are going to happen soon!
   """